danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="help.getConfig.html" name="help.getConfig">Returns current configuration, including data center configuration: help.getConfig</a>

-* <a href="help.getNearestDc.html" name="help.getNearestDc">Returns info on data centre nearest to the user: help.getNearestDc</a>
+* <a href="help.getNearestDc.html" name="help.getNearestDc">Returns info on data center nearest to the user: help.getNearestDc</a>

+* <a href="messages.getSearchResultsCalendar.html" name="messages.getSearchResultsCalendar">Returns information about the next messages of the specified type in the chat split by days: messages.getSearchResultsCalendar</a>

 * <a href="help.getAppUpdate.html" name="help.getAppUpdate">Returns information on update availability for the current application: help.getAppUpdate</a>

 * <a href="account.getNotifyExceptions.html" name="account.getNotifyExceptions">Returns list of chats with non-default notification settings: account.getNotifyExceptions</a>

 * <a href="help.getInviteText.html" name="help.getInviteText">Returns localized text of a text message with an invitation: help.getInviteText</a>

+* <a href="messages.getSearchResultsPositions.html" name="messages.getSearchResultsPositions">Returns sparse positions of messages of the specified type in the chat to be used for shared media scroll implementation: messages.getSearchResultsPositions</a>

 * <a href="messages.getDialogs.html" name="messages.getDialogs">Returns the current user dialog list: messages.getDialogs</a>